hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### Management

-✅ ~~Thin OffsetSceneHandler that is decoupled from the internal data representation of OffsetScenes~~ It was so thin that functionality was moved into OffsetManager, `OffsetSceneBootstrapper` only handles registration of scenes now.
+✅ ~~Thin OffsetSceneHandler that is decoupled from the internal data representation of OffsetScenes~~ It was so thin that functionality was moved into OffsetManager, ~~`OffsetSceneBootstrapper` only handles registration of scenes now.~~ You don't need to add anything to your game scenes.
+The package automatically detects which scene to run offset on based on the first view that registers itself.

 ✅ Thin OffsetManager (only bootstraps OffsetServer and adds reference to OffsetUniverse)